Fraxinus americana: Cultivation and uses

-Autumn Purple, or Junginger, a wild variety of American white ash selected for its purple leaf color, was discovered by University of Wisconsin horticulturist Karl Junginger of McKay Nursery in Waterloo, Iowa.
-After its introduction in 1956, it quickly became the most popular and most expensive landscaping selection, surpassing the high priced ginkgo, London plane and white/burr oak.
+The cultivar 'Autumn Purple', also called 'Junginger' for Karl Junginger of McKay Nursery, was introduced to the plant trade in 1956.
+Though Junginger is credited for the discovery of the seedless cultivar with its strong reddish-purple autumn color, according to the University of Wisconsin it was first spotted by G. William Longenecker in front of the old Home Economics building who made the first graft the tree in 1955.
+It quickly became the most popular and most expensive landscaping selection, surpassing the high priced ginkgo, London plane and white/burr oak.
 A related species, Biltmore ash, is sometimes treated as a variety of white ash.
 Other taxonomists argue that Biltmore ash is its own species (Fraxinus biltmoreana).

 North American native ash tree species are used by North American frogs as a critical food source, as leaves that fall from the trees are particularly suitable for tadpoles to feed upon in ponds (both temporary and permanent), large puddles, and other water sources.
-Species such as red maple, which are taking the place of ash due to the ash borer, are much less suitable for the frogs as a food source — resulting in poor frog survival rates and small frog sizes.
+Species such as red maple, which are taking the place of ash due to the ash borer, are much less suitable for the frogs as a food source—resulting in poor frog survival rates and small frog sizes.
 The lack of tannins in the American ash variety makes them a good food source for frogs, but are not resistant to the ash borer.
 Varieties of ash from outside North America typically have much higher tannin levels and resist the borer.
 Maples and various non-native invasive trees, trees that are taking the place of American ash species in the North American ecosystem, typically have much higher leaf tannin levels.
 Ash species native to North America also provide important habitat and food for various other creatures that are native to North America.